cmitsakopoulos/Paris-Saclay_Notes/Structural_Genomics/15thOct.md

 The ***horizontal line corresponds to the statistical significance***, or otherwise the confidence in the sites identified.

-## Detecting intron splice sites: theory
+## Detecting intron splice sites: theory and graphs.

 In the majority of cases **"GT" and "AG"** are the ***start and end of introns, respectively***.